Your free business.com+ membership unlocks exclusive tech deals and advisor support

 To build a sales team that scales as your business grows, it's important to implement a robust phone system that gives your remote team flexibility and control during client communications.

-How do you install a softphone?
+How do you set up a softphone?

 Installing a softphone application on your computer or mobile device is quick and straightforward.
 Start by downloading the app from your VoIP provider’s website or your device’s app store.
 Once the software is installed, allow any required permissions and have your team log in with their account credentials to access a full suite of calling features and tools.